 Gluten Free Irish Soda Bread

 This gluten free Irish soda bread is adapted from my grandma’s recipe.
 Her version calls for butter, buttermilk, and regular flour.
 I loved it, it’s my favorite and I look forward to hers every year.
 My grandma’s Irish Soda Bread is hands down, one of the best you’ll ever have.
-Everyone has their own version.
+Everyone has their own version this bread.
 Some are more like a quick bread, and some are like my grandma’s – more like a scone/biscuit.

 Since Adam and Kelsey can’t eat the original version anymore, I’ve adapted it to be gluten free and dairy free.
 I must say though, the version with real butter in it can’t be topped.
 The butter really is an important part of this dish so if you can have milk/dairy, use the real stuff.